CompAndSave/hugo-decap-cas/content/posts/pocket-size-printers-reality-or-a-figment-of-the-imagination.md

 #### **Price:**

 The Fujifilm Instax Mini Link 2 is priced at $99.99 on Amazon.
-It can be purchased [here](https://www.amazon.com/Fujifilm-Instax-Mini-Smartphone-Printer/dp/B0B1NF5NBN).

 | Pros | Cons |
 | --- | --- |